BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/README.md

 ```
   $ ./terminal.sh
 ```
+_Notes_
-_Note_ edit `terminal.sh` and chose your favourite terminal emulator in there.
+- Edit `terminal.sh` and chose your favourite terminal emulator in there.
 You may also need to change `DEVICE=/dev/ttyUSB1` according to your local configuration.
+- If garbage is displayed, try sending a break (under picocom: press `<ctrl><A>` `<crtl><\>`)
+- Default baud rate is `115200` (which is sufficient for basic tests and demos).
+Some demos (see later) do "graphics" by sending ANSI sequences to the tty.
+They are more fun if running smoothly.
+For that, you may try higher baud rate (try `1000000`).
+It needs to be changed both in `emitter_uart.v` and in `terminal.sh` (works with most FPGAs, except for GOWIN boards that have a BL702 instead of the classic FTDI chip which may explain.)

 ## Step 18: Computing the Mandelbrot set